junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam glances at Cas with a guilty look.
 "I didn't mean to, uh, you know..." he struggles with words awkwardly.

-"I understand."
-Cas answers, frowning slightly, looking from Sam to Dean, meeting Dean's expectant eyes.
+"I understand," Cas answers, frowning slightly, looking from Sam to Dean, meeting Dean's expectant eyes.

 Dean waits for him.

-Cas continues with a low voice, "It sounds improper for me to be in this trip."
+Cas continues with a low voice, "It sounds improper for me to be on this trip."
 His feet shift the direction slightly, as if he's about to go back into his room.
 "I will leave you with your family alone."

 "Cas!"
 Dean calls him sharply, moving back to land a hand on his shoulder, lowering his voice.
 "I didn't forget so quickly what you just told me.
 You come with us."
-There is a undefiable resolute in his voice.
-Then even quieter, only the two of them can hear, "Don't make me have to watch you cough blood or dying again.
+There is an undefiable resolve in his voice.
+Then, even quieter, only the two of them can hear, "Don't make me have to watch you cough blood or dying again.
 Please."

 Cas nods small.
 "Okay," he says quietly.